 Many women report breast pain as soon as one to two weeks after conception.
 Also frequently described as a feeling of “heaviness” or “fullness,” this symptom is also often accompanied by a tingling sensation.

-When the embryo first nestles into the uterus lining it disrupts blood vessels and sometimes causes bleeding.
-Known as “implantation bleeding,” this bleeding is often mistaken for the start of a period, but is usually spottier and rosier in color than menstrual blood.
-Because it can occur as soon as ten to fourteen days after fertilization, it can serve as an early indication of pregnancy.
+When the embryo first nestles into the uterus lining, it disrupts blood vessels and sometimes causes bleeding.
+Known as “implantation bleeding,” this bleeding is often mistaken for the start of a period but is usually spottier and rosier than menstrual blood.
+Because it can occur as soon as ten to fourteen days after fertilization, it can be an early indication of pregnancy.

-During pregnancy, slower digestion means that food lingers in the digestive system longer than normal.
-So all those tacos you ate on Tuesday have extra time in the body to breakdown slowly and release gas into your system–leading to a gassy build-up that many pregnant women experience quite early in their pregnancies.
+During pregnancy, slower digestion means food lingers in the digestive system longer than usual.
+So all those tacos you ate on Tuesday have extra time in the body to break down slowly and release gas into your system–leading to a gassy build-up that many pregnant women experience pretty early in their pregnancies.

-Higher levels of progesterone don’t just slow the digestion process and cause bloating, they also cause various muscles–such as those in the digestive track–to relax.
 These relaxed muscles are in no hurry to pass matter through the intestines or to rid your body of waste; this leads to constipation.
-For that reason, difficulty with the infamous “number two” can also be one of the first noticeable signs of pregnancy.
+For that reason, difficulty with the infamous “number two” can be one of the first noticeable signs of pregnancy.

 Is the set of stairs at work knocking the wind out of you in a way they haven’t before?
 Are you dozing off during the movie or fantasizing about nap time?
 Feelings of fatigue and exhaustion are another indication you may be expecting.